gilawa/docker-vernemq/README.md

 # docker-vernemq

-## Please not that this repository is a fork from the offical VerneMQ docker repository.
+### Please note that this repository is a fork from the offical VerneMQ docker repository.

 ## What is VerneMQ?